 Amsterdam is a unique city with a lot to see and do.
-By knowing these key things before visiting, you will be more than prepared to take on Amsterdam and experience it to the fullest.
+By knowing these key things before visiting, you will be more than prepared to make an Amsterdam itinerary and experience it to the fullest.

 Samantha Karen is the founder of the travel bog Sam Sees World.
 She is a twenty something traveler on a mission to explore the world to seek the new and unknown so she can document her experiences and inspire others to explore this wondrous world.
 Her objective is to learn about the world while also searching for her place in it.